chrishalbert/phpbcc/README.md

    1. If it works, keep, if not, trash.
 Regardless, let me know what you think.

 ## Feature Requests/Bugs
    Submit feature requests or bugs at [PhpBCC Issues](https://github.com/chrishalbert/phpbcc/issues).

-   Here are some ideas on new features: SVN/CVS/Mercurial support, a report other than Clover, different output type.
+   Some ideas on new features: SVN/CVS/Mercurial support, a report other than Clover, different output type.

 ## Contributing